-9 CONCLUSION
+7 CONCLUSION

 Reverberation "smoothens/prolongs" the attack.
 For rooms with an exponential decay, the build-up of the attack can be determined from the decay.
 However, most interesting halls do not have exponential decay, especially in the early part, and we need to investigate the attack more in detail.

 Integrated, Squared Impulse Response (Cumulative Step Response) is a good way of investigating attack.
-Parameters like Rise Time and Steepness can be derived from this, but for many interesting situations with early reflections, the curvature of the attack are non-uniform and we should inspect the actual shape of the curve rather than trust these parameters.
-It is shown from computer simulations and measurements in a church that early reflections in some cases might help preserving a somewhat short attack time for halls with long reverberation times.
-The effect reverberation (and early reflections) have on attack is highly dependent on the type of musical signal.
-Extremely short, bright signals can be so short that they do not "build up" due to the reverberation at all.
-Instruments with long internal build-up/onset (like bowed strings) get a nice development from the smoothed attack due to long reverberation time in the hall.
-For most instruments in between these groups, there is a problem of "smoothing" due to prolonged attack from the reverberation.
+Parameters like Rise Time and Steepness can be derived from this, but for many interesting situations with early reflections, the curvature of the attack is non-uniform and we should inspect the actual shape of the curve rather than trust these parameters.
+It is shown from computer simulations and measurements in a church that early reflections in might help preserving time for halls with long reverberation times.

+- The effect reverberation (and early reflections) have on attack is highly dependent on the type of signal: - Extremely short, bright signals can be so short that they do not "build up" due to the reverberation. - Instruments with long internal build-up/onset (like bowed strings) get a nice development from the smoothed attack due to long reverberation time in the hall. - For most instruments in between these groups, (especially piano with its special "resonance" phase) there is a problem of "smoothing" due to prolonged attack from the reverberation.

 This can be reduced by introducing early reflections.
-For the design of halls, however, we must also remember that distinct early reflection might give comb filter coloration, and take the direction and delay times of the early reflections into consideration.
+For the design of halls, however, we must also remember that distinct early reflection might give comb filter coloration, and take the direction and delay times of the early reflections into consideration (See Halmrast^{3,14}).
+Attack is highly important for today's listeners, who are used to listening to recordings where any wanted amount of direct sound is mixed with a (too?) long, diffuse reverberation.